kawsark/use_case001-creator/README.md

 ## Getting Started

-Link this repo to a workspaced in TFE, configure variables, perform a plan/apply
+You should have created your own copy of this repo now stored in your Github account as a pre-req from the first steps to this demo.

 ### Prerequisites